-Being able to laugh when you make mistakes in conversation is far more helpful than putting yourself down and withdrawing.
+Being able to laugh when you make mistakes in conversation is far more helpful than chastising yourself and withdrawing.
 Feeling tense and negative robs you of the energy and concentration you need to listen and speech read, and prevents you from enjoying communication.
-Everyone misses parts of conversations sometimes.
-By seeing the funny side of miscommunications, you can stay connected to the person you are talking to and present in the conversation.
+Everyone misses the mark sometimes, and by seeing the funny side of miscommunications you can stay present and connected to the person you are talking to.

 Write it down and repeat it back

 If the details are important, such as with directions or medical instructions, get them in writing to avoid confusion.
-If you need to take down information over the phone, repeat it back to the speaker to make sure you heard and wrote it down correctly.
+If you need to take down information over the phone, repeat it back to the speaker to make sure you heard correctly.

 Speak and stand how you want others to

 People tend to adjust their speech and posture to match the person they are talking to.
-Hold yourself tall, look people in the eye, and speak in a clear and confident voice.
-This may encourage others do the same.
+Hold yourself tall, look people in the eye, and speak in a clear and confident voice, and you may encourage others do the same.
 If you find it hard to monitor your voice level, ask your conversation partner if your volume and pace is okay.
-This will also make them naturally more aware of how clearly and slowly they are speaking.
+This will also make them naturally more aware of clearly and slowly they are speaking.